mondayrain/learn-something/Distributed-Systems/CAP-Theorem.md

 **1) Consistency**

-Every read receives the most recent write, or an error
+Every read receives the most recent write, or an error.

 **2) Availability**

-Every request receives a non-error response (no guarantee that the response is the most recent write, though)
+Every request receives a non-error response (no guarantee that the response is the most recent write, though).
+Sometimes the guarantee required is that any algorithm used by the service must eventually terminate.

 **3) Partition Tolerance**